A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Storage

 \subsection{Triple table}

-A \textit{triple table} stores an RDF graph $G$ as a single ternary relation, often in a relational database. \autoref{fig:rdfg} shows an RDF graph with its triple table on the right-hand side.
-One complication is that relational engines typically assume a column to be associated with a single type, which may not be true for RDF objects in particular; a workaround is to store a string encoding of the terms, though this may complicate their ordering.
+A \textit{triple table} stores an RDF graph $G$ as a single ternary relation. \autoref{fig:rdfg} shows an RDF graph with its triple table on the right-hand side.
+One complication when storing triple tables in relational databases is that such systems assume a column to have a single type, which may not be true for RDF objects in particular; a workaround is to store a string encoding of the terms, though this may complicate their ordering.

 Rather than storing full RDF terms in the triple table, stores may apply dictionary encoding, where RDF terms are mapped one-to-one with numeric object identifiers (OIDs), with OIDs being stored in the table and decoded using the dictionary as needed.
-Since OIDs consume less memory and are faster to process than strings, such an approach works better for queries that involve many intermediate results but generate few final results; on the other hand, such an approach suffers when queries are simple and return many results (decoding RDF terms will dominate performance), or when selective filters are specified that require the data of the term (e.g., finding names containing ``\texttt{z}'' may require decoding all names before filtering).
+Since OIDs consume less memory and are faster to process than strings, such an approach works better for queries that involve many intermediate results but generate few final results; on the other hand, such an approach suffers when queries are simple and return many results, or when selective filters are specified that require decoding the term before filtering.
 To find a better trade-off, some RDF engines (e.g., Jena 2 \cite{jena2}) only use OIDs for strings with lengths above a threshold.

 The most obvious physical storage is to store triples contiguously (row-wise).
 This allows for quickly retrieving the full triples that match (e.g.) a given triple pattern.
 However, some RDF engines based on relational storage (e.g., Virtuoso~\cite{Erling2010}) rather use (or provide an option for) column-wise storage, where the values along a column are stored contiguously, often following a particular order.
-Such column-wise storage allows for better compression, and thus for caching more data in memory; it offers performance benefits when queries require reading many values from a particular column (e.g., for aggregations) but may be slower when queries need to match and retrieve entire triples.
+Such column-wise storage allows for better compression, and for quickly reading many values from a single column.

-Triple tables can be straightforwardly extended to quad tables in order to support SPARQL datasets, as is done in a variety of engines~\cite{Erling2010,harris4store}.
+Triple tables can be straightforwardly extended to quad tables in order to support SPARQL datasets~\cite{Erling2010,harris4store}.